WalidElOtmani02/nosql-ecommerce-graph/README.md

 ## Used Dataset and Sources
 This project uses the Brazilian E-Commerce Public Dataset published by Olit.
 <p>It contains real transactional data from a multi-vendor e-comm platform, including customers, orders, order items, payments, products, sellers, geolocation and reviews.</p>
 Source of dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download.
-It is provided foracademic purposes.
+It is provided for academic purposes.
 <p>Modifications in the project:
  <ul>
  <li>Loaded Dataset into Neo4j Browser as nodes and relationships.</li>